Therapeutic Touch®

 What to expect from a Therapeutic Touch session

-Your therapist will begin by centering themselves[8], sometimes through meditation or chanting, so that they have a clear mind with which to communicate with your energy field.
+Your therapist will begin by centring themselves[8], sometimes through meditation or chanting, so that they have a clear mind with which to communicate with your energy field.
 They will then assess your energy field to find areas of blockages.
-Once these are located, they will clear the blockages and rebalance your energy field[9] by rhythmically sweeping their hands across your body or with gentle touch.
+Once these are located, they will clear the blockages and rebalance your energy field[9] by rhythmically sweeping their hands across your body or with a gentle touch.

 The results of each session are very personal[10], as some people experience emotional release, while many report feeling relaxed during and after a session.

 As with any exercise or wellness program, please consult your medical professional before having a Therapeutic Touch session, particularly if you have other health conditions.
-If you have an injury, or any concerns at all, do inform your therapist, who will be happy to adjust the treatment to suit your requirements.
+If you have an injury or any concerns at all, do inform your therapist, who will be happy to adjust the treatment to suit your requirements.

 References

-1. What is Therapeutic Touch? | Therapeutic Touch
+- What is Therapeutic Touch?
+Therapeutic Touch [cited 2024 Oct 23].

-2. A Close Look at Therapeutic Touch | JAMA Network
+- A Close Look at Therapeutic Touch.
+JAMA Network [cited 2024 Oct 23].

-4. TT Training, ongoing Education and Professional Development | Therapeutic Touch
+- TT Training, ongoing Education and Professional Development.
+Therapeutic Touch [cited 2024 Oct 23].

-5. What is Therapeutic Touch? | Therapeutic Touch
+- What is Therapeutic Touch?
+Therapeutic Touch [cited 2024 Oct 23].

-6. A Systematic Review of the Studies about Therapeutic Touch after the Year of 2000 | International Journal Of Caring Sciences
+- A Systematic Review of the Studies about Therapeutic Touch after the Year 2000.
+International Journal Of Caring Sciences [cited 2024 Oct 23].

-8. Touch Therapy: Is It Worth Trying? | HealthLine
+- Touch Therapy: Is It Worth Trying?
+HealthLine [cited 2024 Oct 23].

-9. Complementary and Alternative Medicine | St.Lukes Hospital
+- Complementary and Alternative Medicine.
+St.Lukes Hospital [cited 2024 Oct 23].